pulibrary/ExcelAlmaLookup/README.md

 **Base URL for Alma SRU**:  See the "Configuration" section above.

-**Select a range of cells to look up**: This field indicates which cells contain the values to be searched.
+**Select a range of cells to look up**: This field indicates which cells contain the values you want to search for.
 If you selected a range of cells before clicking the button, then this field will already contain the appropriate value.
 However, it is possible to select a new range of cells by clicking the button to the right of this field.
 Please note that hidden cells in the indicated range will not be included in the search.

 **Ignore First Row (Header)**: If checked, the first cell in the selected range will not be searched, and no other cells in that row will be overwritten.
 You should check this if the first row is a header.